CospanDesign/nysa/README.md

 #Project: Nysa
-##NOTE: Nysa is a remake of Nysa, Nysa is depreciated and will be removed soon
+##NOTE: Nysa is a remake of Olympus, Olympus is depreciated and will be removed
+##soon

 ##Goal: Simplifiy both generation of HDL and interactions with FPGAs.